Starting a new business

 - Organise finance

-Figuring out how to start a business is just the beginning.
-Once you’re launched, you’ll need to run the ship.
-There are sales to make, accounts to keep, budgets to watch, taxes to file, and so on.
-This guide takes you through that, and more.
+Just figuring out how to start a business is the first step.
+You’ll need to command the spacecraft once you’ve been launched.
+There are sales to be made, accounts to be kept, budgets to be kept track of, and taxes to be filed, among other things.
+This tutorial will walk you through all of that and more.

 Chapter 2: Putting small business ideas into action

-Business ideas don’t have to be a genius.
-Some of them are very simple.
-But how do you assess them and decide on the right business idea for you?
+You don’t have to be a genius to come up with a good business idea.
+Some of them are extremely straightforward.
+However, how can you evaluate them and choose the best business concept for you?

-How do you come up with a small business idea, and how do you decide if it’s any good?
-Can you do your own research?
-When will you need to get professionals involved?
-Here’s how to put your business idea into action.
+How do you come up with a small business idea and determine whether it’s viable?
+Are you able to conduct your own research?
+When will you need to enlist the help of professionals?
+Here’s how to make your company plan a reality.

 Where do good business ideas come from?

-Not many businesses start with a eureka moment.
-Some don’t even start with an idea at all.
-A hobbyist, for example, might just fall into business by doing what they love.
+There aren’t many enterprises that begin with a eureka moment.
+Some people don’t even begin with an idea.
+A hobbyist, for example, may find themselves in business simply by doing what they enjoy.

 Brainstorming business ideas

-A brainstorming session now could help you have a ‘spontaneous’ idea later.
-Many psychologists believe that when you give your brain a job to do, it keeps working on it even when you’ve stopped paying attention.
-This is called the Zeigarnik effect, and it may explain why ideas often come to us when we’re out running, in the shower, or lying in bed, rather than when we’re actively thinking about problems.
+A brainstorming session today may assist you in coming up with a’spontaneous’ idea later.
+Many psychologists believe that if you give your brain a task to do, it will continue to do so even if you aren’t paying attention.
+This phenomenon is known as the Zeigarnik effect, and it may explain why we get ideas when we’re running, showering, or resting in bed, rather than when we’re actively thinking about problems.

-So even though a series of brainstorms might yield nothing in the short term, they could still set your mind on the path to a big idea.
+So, even if a series of brainstorming sessions yields little in the short term, they may start your mind on the route to a huge idea in the long run.

 What products to sell or services to provide?